guldcoin/guld-chrome/docs/install.md

 1. Enter your existing Guld username

-1. Enter a strong passphrase for the private PGP key, and confirm it.
+1. Enter the passphrase for the private PGP key.

-    Keep your passphrase stored securely!
-There is no way to recover a lost passphrase.

 1. Click the import button to import your private key and Guld Identity

-   **Note** If you get an error when trying to use your existing Guld username checkmark the Expert Mode (DANGER!) option and try the import again
+   **Note** If you get an error when trying to use your existing Guld username, check the "Expert Mode" box and try the import again.

 #### Setting up Guld Games